 The lecture capture system allows automated recording of scheduled teaching events in over 260 central teaching spaces, capturing audio, presented screen, and video (where a video camera is available).
 It is also possible to make an ad-hoc recording in rooms where there is no scheduled activity.

-In rooms where the video cameras are installed, the majority of these are front facing and at a fixed angle capturing the front of the room (silver rooms).
-Some larger lecture theatres (gold rooms) are fitted with tracking cameras which follow the lecturer's movements around the room.
+In rooms where the video cameras are installed, the majority of these are front facing and at a fixed angle capturing the front of the room.
 All rooms are equipped with audio recording equipment in the front of the room.
 To check the audio and visual capabilities of any teaching room visit: http://ses.leeds.ac.uk/rooms.

 Captured content is stored on Mediasite, the University's media management system and can be accessed directly at https://mymedia.leeds.ac.uk or via Minerva.
 Scheduled recordings are automatically published to students via Minerva within 72 hours.
 Users can create their own content using Personal Capture but must manually publish content for it to be available.